Purchase Price Allocation

 Purchase Price Allocation Challenges

-The central challenge of a PPA lies in the objective identification and valuation of intangible assets such as customer bases, brands or patents, for which there are often no active markets.
+The central challenge of a PPA lies in the identification and objective valuation of intangible assets such as customer bases, brands or patents, for which there are often no active markets.
 Cash flows must be consistently broken down to individual assets and discounted with an appropriate WACC.

 Assessment Requirements